Skip to Content

 The X-T30 II is indistinguishable from the X-T30.
 From the X-T30 II manual, which you can read here.

-Most of the differences between the X-T30 and X-T30 II are on the inside.
+Physically, the X-T30 and X-T30 II are almost indistinguishable.

 Autofocus